google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### Testing scrub_

 Create a stack of `member` blocks on the workspace.
-You should see generated code for all of your blocks, not just the first one.
+There should be generated code for all of the blocks, not just the first one.

-Next, add an `object` block and drag your `member` blocks into it.
-This case tests `statementToCode`, and should generate code for all of your blocks.
+Next, add an `object` block and drag the `member` blocks into it.
+This case tests `statementToCode`, and should generate code for all of of the blocks.

 ## Summary

-In this codelab you:
+In this codelab you learned:
-- Built a custom language generator to generate JSON.
+- How to build a custom language generator to generate JSON.
-- Defined block generators for built in blocks and for custom blocks.
+- How to define block generators for built in blocks and for custom blocks.
-- Used your generator in a sample app.
+- How to use a custom generator in a sample app.
-- Learned how to use the core generator functions: `statementToCode`, `valueToCode`, `blockToCode`, and `getFieldValue`.
+- How to use the core generator functions: `statementToCode`, `valueToCode`, `blockToCode`, and `getFieldValue`.
-- Learned how to generate code for stacks of blocks.
+- How to generate code for stacks of blocks.

-JSON is a simple language, and there are many additional features you may want to implement in your generator.
+JSON is a simple language, and there are many additional features that could be implemented in a custom generator.
 Blockly's built-in language generators are a good place to learn more about some additional features:
 - Variable definition and use.
 - Function definition and use.
 - Initialization and cleanup.